Peppermint Mocha Cake Roll

 - For the cake:

-- 1.5 ounces unsalted butter, melted and cooled slightly, plus 1 tablespoon more for preparing the cake pan
+- 1.5 ounces (3 tablespoons) unsalted butter melted and cooled slightly, plus 1 tablespoon more for preparing the cake pan

 - 1 teaspoon pure vanilla extract